Quick Answer

 Sometimes we're so focused on getting our child to a "normal" place that we don't ask whether that place is right for them.
 The goal isn't to make your child indistinguishable from neurotypical peers.
 It's to help them build a life where they can thrive as themselves.
 That might look different than you imagined—and that's not failure.

-Let go of the father (or mother) you thought you'd be.
+Let go of the parent you thought you'd be.

 Many of us carry an image of the parent we planned to become—patient, unshakeable, raising kids who fit neatly into the world.
 Autism asks you to become a different kind of parent.
 More flexible.
 More creative.
 More willing to look foolish in public if it means your child feels safe.
 This isn't a downgrade.
 It's an evolution.